SylvainMarty/AngularAutoKit/README.md

 ## Issues and contributing

 To contribute, please make sure to checkout your branch based on `dev` before working.
-I'll appreciate all your feedbacks and contributions.
+I will appreciate all your feedbacks and contributions.

-For features suggestion and bugs, please open an issue, I will answer you as soon as possible.
+for any request, bug or contribution, please open an issue, I will answer you as soon as possible.